bkuhn/talks/SoC-Mentor-Summit-2011/npo.markdown

      - &hellip; maybe to work on Free Software.
      - &hellip; but companies control employee's time in their interest.

-# Where Things Are Heading
+# Where Things Head

 + FLOSS slowly goes toward for-profit corporate interest.

 + Or, it's purely thrown over the wall.
     - At corporate whim
-    - cf: Android delayed release

 + Project decisions are made by companies.

 # Software Freedom Governance?

-+ Corporate sponsorship are common.
++ Yet, corporate sponsorships are common and desired.

-+ For-profit control of projects can be dangerous.
++ But for-profit control of projects can be dangerous.

 + Fedora vs. Ubuntu as Coke vs. Pepsi